What is Amazon Billing Conductor?

 -

 Analyze costs based on pricing configurations in the Billing console.
-Accounts in your billing groups can visualize, forecast, and create custom reports of their pro forma costs in Amazon Cost Explorer.
-Accounts in the billing groups can view Reservation and Savings Plans coverage and utilization reports that reflects their pro forma costs.
-The primary account will have a cross-account view of all costs accrued by accounts in the billing group, while non-primary accounts will see their own costs.
+Accounts and Amazon Organizations in your billing groups can visualize, forecast, and create custom reports of their pro forma costs in Amazon Cost Explorer.
+Accounts and Amazon Organizations in the billing groups can view Reservation and Savings Plans coverage and utilization reports that reflects their pro forma costs.
+When using Billing Conductor as a standalone service, you designate a primary account for each billing group.
+This primary account has a cross-account view of all costs accrued by accounts in the billing group, while non-primary accounts see only their own costs.
+For Billing Conductor users who opt in to billing transfer, the primary account defaults to the management account of the Amazon Organizations that's transferring its bills (bill source account).

 - Reporting